Join the top ranked mathematics school in Australia to undertake your postgraduate research!

 Postgraduate Directors' welcome

 "Welcome to the School of Mathematics and Statistics at UNSW.
-You'll find us relaxed, friendly and focussed on research excellence.
+You'll find us relaxed, friendly and focused on research excellence.
 Come and join us.
-For any questions, please email me."
+For any questions, please email us."

-- A/Prof Ian Doust, Director of Postgraduate Studies (Research)
+- A/Prof Ian Doust and Prof Gary Froyland, Directors of Postgraduate Studies (Research)